-It was a usual busy Friday afternoon, but instead of heading home, we were heading to a coach carrying boxes upon boxes of sodas and snacks.
-It was time to go hiking at QingCheng!
-A local mountain which is apparently “amongst the most important centres of Taoism”, whatever that means!
+It was a usual busy Friday afternoon, but instead of heading home, we were carrying boxes upon boxes of sodas and snacks to a bus.
+It was time to climb Mount QingCheng!
+Tho conveniently nearby, it’s apparently “amongst the most important centres of Taoism”, whatever that means! 😉

-We at Tribeplay recently released our a new game, Dr. Panda & Toto’s Treehouse, and I was especially excited to see how this title would be received as the game design resonates with me, and because I took some risks pushing the boundaries this time.
+We just released the first children’s game I worked on for my new job in China.
+I was especially excited about this game because I took some risks pushing the boundaries.
 What risks, you ask?
 Read to find out!

 The moment I heard that our new game will be played in a treehouse, I knew it will be a big success.
 What child doesn’t wish he had a treehouse?

-After planning the purchase for years, my dream camera finally arrived at the worst possible timing.
+After years of planning I finally bought my camera at the worst possible timing.
 Right amid the crunch time for Toto’s Treehouse there was simply no time to give it a try.
-But then one evening as we were out for our overtime dinner, fate intervened with heavy rain, stranding the team from going back to our office.
-This was the perfect time to take it for a spin, check out the results!
+But then one evening as we were out for our overtime dinner, fate intervened with heavy rain, stranding us from returning to our office.
+This was the perfect time to take my new camera for a spin.
+Check out the results!

 My colleague Yi walking around the flooded mall, waiting for the rain to pass.

 The arrival of electronics is the guilty pleasures that turns this wannabe minimalist into a gadget geek.
-I’ve even been known to apply for vacation days for “when my new computer arrives” in the date box.
+In the date box for my vacation forms I’ve been known to write “when my new computer arrives”.
 But this time upon the arrival of my new camera I could barely give it a glance before having to return to my tasks at hand.

 So when the rain stranded us from returning to the office, it was the worst thing that could happen to our project’s deadline, but perfect for my selfish desire to try out my camera!
-As the team could do nothing but stand around waiting for the rain to pass, it gave me a solid half hour of time with a group of reluctant colleges as perfect test subjects.
+As the team could do nothing but stand around waiting for the rain to pass, it gave me a solid half hour with a group of reluctant colleagues as test subjects.

-That’s right, you heard me, a photo blog!
-Having lived in China for so long I have stories that can last me a life time, but without pictures to back them up my friends wouldn’t believe the half of it!
-It’s time to get myself a camera, but which camera will be good enough to be blog-worthy, yet small enough that I’ll have it on me when the situation calls for it?
+Having lived so long in China I have earned stories to last me a lifetime, but without pictures to back them up my friends wouldn’t believe the half of it!
+It was time to start photo-blogging, but how could I find a camera with blog-worthy quality, yet small enough that I’ll have it on me when the situation calls for it?
 Read on to find out!

 What mystery camera will be worthy of capturing all my crazy Chinese adventures?
 Read on to find out!

-Too many times have I cried out “I wish I had a camera” upon leaving something awesome go un-captured, but no more, it’s time to get myself a camera!
-The problem is, I’m notoriously picky.
+Too many times have I cried out “I wish I had a camera” upon leaving something awesome go un-captured.
+It was time to get a camera!
+Problem is, I’m notoriously picky.
 I come with the following demands:

-- Price: It has to be expensive enough to produce professional quality results, yet cheap enough that I don’t have to protect my camera bag like a mother bear protects her cubs.
+- Price: It has to be expensive enough to produce professional quality, yet cheap enough that I don’t have to protect my camera bag like a mother bear protects her cubs.

-- Form & Size: It must be large enough to produce top notch quality, including Depth of Field (so all smartphone cameras are out of the question), yet small enough that I can carry it in my bag at all times.
+- Form & Size: It must be large enough to produce top notch quality, yet small enough that I can carry it in my bag at all times.

-- Quality: If the images will only come out 20% better than the newest smartphone, then it will be hard to justify carrying a dedicated camera around when I could just have a slim smartphone in my pocket.
-But no, quality difference must be so vast that it’s like comparing Photoshop CC 14.0 with Photoshop CC 14.2.
+- Quality: It would be hard to justify carrying a dedicated camera if the resulting pictures were only marginally better than a smartphone.
+The quality difference must be so vast that it’s like comparing the amazing Photoshop CC 14.2 with the godforsaken Photoshop CC 14.0!